Esprit-Saint

 Esprit-Saint (/fr/) is a municipality in Rimouski-Neigette Regional County Municipality in the Bas-Saint-Laurent region of Quebec, Canada.
 Its population as of the Canada 2021 Census was 340.

 The name Esprit-Saint is in honor of the Holy Spirit who is the third person in the Trinity.

 History

 Esprit-Saint was founded in 1972.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Esprit-Saint had a population of 340 living in 173 of its 198 total private dwellings, a change of from its 2016 population of 341.
+With a land area of 168.96 km2, it had a population density of in 2021.